OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Work Factors

 The work factor is essentially the number of iterations of the hashing algorithm that are performed for each passwords (usually it's actually `2^work` iterations).
 The purpose of the work factor is to make calculating the hash more computationally expensive, which in turn reduces the speed at which an attacker can attempt to crack the password hash.
+The work factor is typically stored in the hash output.

 When choosing a work factor, a balance needs to be struck between security and performance.
 Higher work factors will make the hashes more difficult for an attacker to crack, but will also make the process of verifying a login attempt slower.
 If the work factor is too high, this may degrade the performance of the application, and could also be used by an attacker to carry out a denial of service attack by making a large number of login attempts to exhaust server's CPU.